-This low carb pumpkin pie has a grain free, gluten free and nut free sweet crust with a creamy pumpkin pie custard filling all made sugar free and no one will notice the difference!
+This Sugar Free Pumpkin Pie has a grain free, gluten free and nut free sweet crust with a creamy keto pumpkin pie custard filling all made sugar free and no one will notice the difference!

 Traditional pumpkin pie made healthier with a grain free coconut flour pie crust and a sugar-free filling is everything as good as the classic and no guilt involved for indulging!

 I’ve used this recipe for years since I first posted it in November of 2012!
 Back then I was still eating whole wheat so that version is staying on my blog.
 It can also be made crustless as a custard and that version is also staying on my blog.
 But what I really wanted to share with you this year is how fantastic this pie is in my coconut flour grain free pie crust!

 I knew this pie crust was a winner when I was not only able to make it for a savory quiche but also switch it up a bit and use it for a sweet pie.
 It’s perfectly flaky and works well every time!

 Even if you’re not a fan of coconut, I can promise you this crust does not have the flavor of coconut.
 The pumpkin takes the spotlight here and this will be a much loved recipe you will continue to make year after year.
 I do believe even your non low carb family members will love this pie!

 I recently brought this pie to a house warming party for a friend and it was gone quickly.
 SO many people were excited it was a gluten free/allergy friendly option.
 You just can never go wrong when it’s grain free because more often than not there is someone at a party who will be forever grateful for a piece.

 Top with some sugar-free whipped cream and this is over the top delicious!
 Comforting, satisfying and everything Thanksgiving all the way.